-The OM begins by calculating the unfished equilibrium population given an input set of biological parameters.
-It then simulates the annual process during what is called an "initial period" with a fixed mortality level for each fleet (i.e., catch + discard mortality).
-This initial period allows for the stock to distribute across modelled areas to an equilibrium state given recruitment deviations and fishing mortality.
-During a subsequent "main period", the population and dynamics are simulated using input annual fishing mortality, time-varying parameters such as selectivity, recruitment variability, and annual movement between areas.
-The parameterized model that is run through the main period is called the conditioned model.
-It is at the end of this main period that closed-loop simulations, called the "projection period," begin.
+The OM is called from a script written in the R statistical language (R Core Team 2020) that defines the number of simulations (i.e., unique individual projections), creates all the necessary folders, copies all necessary files over to the new folders, and sets the number of projection years.
+This script also calls the OM which begins by calculating the unfished equilibrium population given an input set of biological parameters.
+It then simulates the annual process during what is called an "initial period" which allows for the stock to distribute across modelled areas to an equilibrium state given recruitment deviations and fishing mortality.
+During a subsequent "main period", the population and dynamics are simulated using the input annual fishing mortality and time-varying parameters such as selectivity, recruitment variability, and annual movement between areas.
+The parameterized model that is run through these three periods is called the conditioned model.
+At the end of the main period the projection period begins.